-The Quality Assurance Inspector will conduct the Quality Control Audits described in the Compliance Assurance Plan in Appendix F. At least one Quality Control and Assurance Inspector will be employed on a part-time basis as needed for the Project.
+The Quality Assurance Inspector will conduct the Quality Control Audits described in the Compliance Assurance Plan in Appendix F. Environmental components to be reviewed as part of said audits will be spoils and construction and debris management, waste storage, spill response, petroleum and chemical storage and use, etc. At least one Quality Control and Assurance Inspector will be employed on a part-time basis as needed for the Project.